twilio/twilio-salesforce/docs/usage/client.rst

 Twilio Client Mobile SDKs
 =========================

-Add voice to your mobile applications with the `Twilio Client Mobile SDKs for Android and iOS <http://www.twilio.com/api/client/sdk>`_.
+Add voice to your mobile applications with the `Twilio Client Mobile SDKs for iOS and Android <http://www.twilio.com/api/client/ios>`_.

 Token Generation